criiptico/poketype/README.md

         + [x] Accessing different type of pokemon
         + [x] Accessing the types of attacks a particular pokemon can do
         + [x] Accessing damage an attack can do interms of type
-    - [ ] Finish the Prototype app program.
+    - [x] Finish the Prototype app program.
+        - [x] Documentation
         - [x] Parse api data
             + [x] Pokémon & Move Name
             + [x] Move Base Power
             + [x] Move type
-        - [x] Develop a txt file to store single type effectiveness of Pokémon of a single type.
-            - **Found one online** Refer to: https://github.com/johanngan/pokemon_types/blob/master/type_chart.txt
-            - Note: This also works for dual type pokemon, refer to Notes#8-9-23
         - [x] Pokémon type effectiveness needs:
             - [x] Attacking Move base power
             - [x] Attacking Move type
             - [x] Defending Pokémon type(s) {Single type and Dual type}
+        - [x] Develop a txt file to store single type effectiveness of Pokémon of a single type.
+            - **Found one online** Refer to: https://github.com/johanngan/pokemon_types/blob/master/type_chart.txt
+            - Note: This also works for dual type pokemon.
+Refer the the bullet point below.
         - [x] Find a method to implement the dual type Pokémon chart.
 Refer to the raw format of README.md for a formatted explanation.
             + Suppose we have Charizard, charizard is of these types: